-- On March 19, Governor Gordon and the wyoming state health officer issued statewide closure orders for public spaces. please visit THIS LINK to read the details of the orders.
-A second and third order have also been released and can be found on this website by hovering over the COVID19 menu on the left hand side of the page and clicking on the individual links that show up.
+- On March 19, Governor Gordon and the wyoming state health officer issued statewide closure orders for public spaces. please visit THIS LINK to read the details of the orders. all updated variations of current orders can be found on this website by hovering over the COVID19 menu on the left hand side of the page and clicking on the individual links that show up.

 - Travel recommendations FOR LINCOLN COUNTY can be found by hovering over the covid19 menu on the left menu. they are downloadable in word format.

 - Visit the LCSD#2 website for updates to their plans for continuing education through closures and meal distribution plans and instructions.
 Please visit their Facebook page as well for updates on all school district related planning.